headwirecom/peregrine-cms/docs/public/replication/index.md

 ## Versioning Role
 We should version the published resources and use those versions to render published resources that depend on them.
-Let's not though, that it will be much more feasible to simply keep an up-to-date published tree of resources than to use the versions directly.
+Let's note though, that it will be much more feasible to simply keep an up-to-date published tree of resources than to use the versions directly.